Bentino/formatic/README.md

 formatic
 ========

-From replacement for default HTML element can be styling by css and nice js behaviors
+From replacement for default HTML element can be styling by CSS and nice JS behaviors